MicrosoftDocs/dynamics-365-ai/ai-docs/sales/dynamics365-sales-insights-app-home-page.md

 ### What are they talking about

-This section shows the keywords that are used by the top sellers use more frequently in conversations with customers.
+This insight shows the keywords that are used by the top sellers use more frequently in conversations with customers.
 By analyzing this insight, you can understand what words the top sellers use that helps them to close deals and generate revenue.

 The following image is an example of how the what are they talking about section is displayed: